schneikai/devise_attributable/README.md

 ## TODO
+* drop this Gem. implementation is weired with this model configuration in initializer. we basically rebuildung rails functionality there and it wouldn't get much easier because people need to know all configuration options.
+Instead make it more easy to add new fields.
+Write a wiki entry for example.

+* default values like +checked+ don't make it into the migration. this results in checkboxes not beeing checked in new/create-forms
 * add tests!
 * when authkey :login is specified but :username is not present maybe we should show a little error message?
 * add option to lock the username? (never change, change after 7 days, 3times, ...)